Bid Protests, Appropriations Law, & Other Legal Work

 At this time, GAO is no longer accepting requests for the fiscal year 2020 open enrollment course (August 25, 2020 to August 27, 2020).

 If GAO has offered you a seat, your agency must finalize your registration by completing both steps of GAO’s advance payment process, i.e., (1) the execution of an interagency agreement AND (2) the use of a government credit card to make advance payment via PAY.GOV.
 Failure to complete this process (or request an extension) within 8 weeks of your course may result in the loss of your seat.
 In addition, if your circumstances change after GAO offers you a seat, please email PALCourse@GAO.GOV to decline the seat and free it up for someone else.

 Registration for Group Courses

 PAL group courses are taught at various federal agencies and can accommodate up to 35 agency employees for a fee of $5,000 (plus additional costs for instructor travel expenses for group courses held outside the Washington, D.C. local travel area).
-In recent years, GAO has taught group courses at the Departments of Health and Human Services, Veterans Affairs, and State; the Office of Personnel Management; and the General Services Administration.
+In recent years, GAO has taught group courses at the Departments of Health and Human Services, Veterans Affairs, and Homeland Security; the Central Intelligence Agency; the Office of Personnel Management; and the General Services Administration, among others.

-For its FY 2019 group course schedule, GAO asked agencies to submit requests by August 31, 2019.
-Based on the volume of requests received, GAO is no longer accepting requests for FY 2019 group courses.
-In the event that circumstances change and we are able to accommodate additional FY 2019 group course requests, we will update this page accordingly.
-In addition, we will update this page in the summer of 2019 to alert agencies that we are soliciting expressions of interest for FY 2020 group courses.
+For the fiscal year 2020 group course schedule, GAO asked agencies to submit requests by August 31, 2019.
+Based on the volume of requests received, GAO is no longer accepting requests for fiscal year 2020 group courses.
+In the event that circumstances change and we are able to accommodate additional group courses this fiscal year, we will update this page accordingly.
+Otherwise, we will update this page in the summer of 2020 to announce that we are accepting expressions of interest for fiscal year 2021 group courses.

 - Introduction to Appropriations Law